peach-lucien/academic-website/content/authors/admin/_index.md

 title: Robert Peach
 email: robertlucienpeach@gmail.com
 ---
-Researcher fascninated by the emergence of neural dynamics from neural network structure and their role in behaviourally relevant computation.
+Researcher fascinated by the emergence of neural dynamics from neural network structure and their role in behaviourally relevant computation.

 I develop the theory and build mathematical tools to explore the role of higher-order inteactions and their role in driving non-linearity and compositionality in neural dynamics.